libgdx/libgdx.github.io/_pages/dev.md

 <br/>

 # Contributing to libGDX
-Contributing to libGDX can come in a few different forms, you can help out on our Discord, pledge to the [patreon page](https://www.patreon.com/libgdx), or submit [code](https://github.com/libgdx/libgdx/) and [documentation](https://github.com/libgdx/libgdx/wiki) back to the project on github.
+Contributing to libGDX can come in a few different forms, you can help out on our Discord, pledge to the [patreon page](https://www.patreon.com/libgdx), or submit [code](https://github.com/libgdx/libgdx/) and [documentation](https://github.com/libgdx/libgdx/wiki) back to the project on GitHub.

 ## Reporting an Issue
 Please note the issue tracker isn't for personal assistance, if you have a problem that isn't a reproducable bug in the core framework, please use the [community](/community/) for assistance.